 Today we finally learned that Solstice Arena is a MOBA game, a genre that originated with the popular mod Defense of the Ancients (DotA) for Blizzard’s PC and Mac strategy game Warcraft 3.

-Yesterday, during Zynga’s Q1 2013 earning call, CEP Mark Pincus announced the launch of Draw Something 2.
+Yesterday, during Zynga’s Q1 2013 earning call, CEO Mark Pincus announced the launch of Draw Something 2.
 The game is available to download for free exclusively on the Apple App Store.
 An Android version is coming soon.

 The first Draw Something was a simple draw-and-guess game where players compete against each other to create pictures based on stimulus words.
 The game won the award for Best Social Network Game at last night’s Game Developer’s Choice Online Awards ceremony.
 It was the first time Zynga managed to take home a GDC Online Award, even though its games have been nominated for the past two years.